math-comp/math-comp/CONTRIBUTING.md

 # Contribution Guide for the Mathematical Components library

-We describe here best practices for contributing to the library.
-In particular we explain what conventions are used in the library.
-When contributing, you should comply to these conventions to get your code integrated to the library.
+Thank you for contributing to the library!
+We describe here the best practices for contributing to the library.
+In particular, we explain what conventions are used in the library.
+When contributing, you should try to comply with these conventions to get your code integrated into the library.

-This file is not comprehensive yet and might still contain mistakes or unclear indications, please consider contributing to its improvement.
+This file might not be comprehensive yet and might still contain mistakes or unclear indications, please consider contributing to its improvement.

 ## Proof style